yishuen/dsc-3-34-05-understanding-principle-component-analysis-nyc-career-ds-102218/README.md

 ## Objectives
 You will be able to:
 - Develop a clear intuition around how PCA reduces dimensions
-- Understand principle components, what do they represent and how many components do we need
+- Understand principal components, what do they represent and how many components do we need
 - Understand the motivation behind mandatory data normalization prior to PCA

 ## What is Principal Component Analysis ?